 A Student Member is:

-- A full-time or part-time undergraduate or full-time graduate student (minimum of 12 credits per semester) who is currently enrolled at an accredited college or university, accredited community college, or accredited junior college;
+a. currently enrolled full-time at an accredited college or university, accredited community college, or accredited junior college;

 How much does CTCPA membership cost?